-Although calcifications may indicate cancer is present, breast calcifications are not cancer and don’t turn into cancer.
+Although they may indicate cancer is present, breast calcifications are not cancer and don’t turn into cancer.

 Breast calcifications determined to be benign don’t need any more tests.
 They don’t need to be treated or removed.

 If the calcifications are potentially a sign of cancer, a biopsy is obtained.
-If cancer is found, it’ll be treated with a combination of:
+If cancer is found, your doctor

 Most breast calcifications are benign.
 These calcifications are harmless and require no further testing or treatment.
 When calcifications are determined to be suspicious for cancer, it’s important that a biopsy is done to see if cancer is present.